 Trip Cancellation / Trip Interruption Insurance

-If you need to cancel your trip because of an unexpected event, this benefit gives you up to $10,000 per trip for non-refundable expenses.
+This benefit gives you up to $10,000 per trip for non-refundable expenses.
+It comes in handy If you need to cancel your trip because of an unexpected event.
 Plane tickets, hotel rooms, and tours are included.

 Trip Delay Insurance